nyushima/collective-methods/beautiful-soup/README.md

 2. Copy the Example 1 code below into your Python file and save it.

-3. Return to the Terminal Application or Command Prompt and run the following command:
+3. Return to the Terminal Application (Mac OS) or Python Executable (Windows) and run the following command:
 <br />
 <pre>
 python3 soup-test.py